 RFP responses are no different.
 They are an opportunity to win new business that can frazzle teams racing against deadlines—not to mention competing against other vendors who might win the business instead.

-Having a centralized answer library is a great way to alleviate this disorganization for teams.
+Having a centralized Content Library is a great way to alleviate this disorganization for teams.
 Beyond RFPs, having this company information collected in one place—polished and ready to go—means that a repository can serve as a hub for sales content as well.

 Many of the same questions in the sales cycle are asked for RFPs.
-An answer library can benefit busy teams who are experiencing an internal disconnect, especially when communication is challenging cross-departmentally.
+An Content Library can benefit busy teams who are experiencing an internal disconnect, especially when communication is challenging cross-departmentally.

-Teams using a solution to manage their RFP responses also have the added workflow benefit of being able to assign content owners within the answer library, along with automatic reminders for content review.
+Teams using a solution to manage their RFP responses also have the added workflow benefit of being able to assign content owners within the Content Library, along with automatic reminders for content review.
 This overcomes the risk of content going stale or being outdated, especially in organizations where information changes constantly, which is a common struggle with tech companies.

 Productivity is impacted positively by a joint effort by a company to enable their sales team.
 And increasing sales productivity goes hand-in-hand with wasting less time.